Andre Reed: Buffalo Bills Wall of Fame

 In 2006, Reed was voted into the Buffalo Bills Wall of Fame, joining a number of other players from Bills history whose names are enshrined in cement inside Highmark Stadium.
 Reed's was inducted in 2009 along with former teammate Bruce Smith and team owner Ralph Wilson.
-Through the night, Reed was referred to multiple times as "future Hall of Famer" with various speeches voicing their ringing endorsement for Reed as a candidate.
+Through the night, Reed was referred to multiple times as "future Hall of Famer" with various speeches voicing their endorsement for Reed as a candidate.

 Pro Football Hall of Fame

-Reed became eligible for induction into the NFL's Pro Football Hall of Fame, the highest honor afforded a former NFL player, in 2006.
-However, he was not selected for induction in any of his first seven years of eligibility due partly to a logjam of accomplished wide receiver candidates, including Art Monk, Michael Irvin, and Cris Carter.
+Reed became eligible for induction into the NFL's Pro Football Hall of Fame in 2006.
+He was not selected for induction in any of his first seven years of eligibility, however, due partly to a logjam of accomplished wide receiver candidates, including Art Monk, Michael Irvin, and Cris Carter.
 Although Irvin, Monk and Carter are now enshrined as of 2007, 2008 and 2013 respectively, the logjam became worse for Reed when he was again overlooked in 2009 and 2010, which saw wide receiver candidates Jerry Rice and Tim Brown both eligible for the first time.
-Rice has long been considered one of the greatest players in league history and was almost assured of being a first-ballot Hall of Famer, making 2010 a long shot for Reed.
-As expected, Rice was inducted, which cleared some of the logjam going forward for Reed.
+Rice was inducted, which cleared some of the logjam going forward for Reed.
 Reed remained a Hall of Fame candidate in 2011, 2012, and 2013 but was passed over each of those years.
 On February 1, 2014, Reed was selected to the Pro Football Hall of Fame, and he was inducted on August 2, 2014.

 Television career

 Since his NFL retirement in 2000, Reed has provided football commentary on the ESPN2 show, First Take, and appears periodically as a football analyst on NFL on Fox.
 He has also appeared on the Spike TV sports series Pros vs. Joes in the show's second season.
 He is also known for Hawaii Five-0 where he appeared in "Ka'aelike" (Season 7, Episode 12).
 He played a federal prosecutor on MacGyver.
 He also appeared on Magnum PI Season 2 Episode 17 as himself and as a car salesman who abuses his uncanny resemblance to Andre Reed.

-Philanthropy

-The Andre Reed Foundation was established in 2010 to help underprivileged children reach their full potential and become responsible contributors to their communities.
-Reed is currently a Boys & Girls Clubs of America (BGCA) Ambassador after being inducted to their Hall of Fame in 2015.
-In addition, he leads up a literacy program for underprivileged youth in the BGCA, called Read with Reed 83 Challenge.

-Legacy

-On October 18, 2014, Kutztown University of Pennsylvania, Reed's alma mater, renamed University Field to Andre Reed Stadium in his honor in a ceremony.
+Personal life and legacy